williamtroup/Calendar.js/SEARCH_OPTIONS.md

 # Calendar.js - Options:

 Below are all the options that can be passed to the Calendar.js function "setSearchOptions()".
+These options can also be passed directly via the "Options" ([see](OPTIONS.md)).

 ### Search Options: